pymssql/pymssql/docs/ref/_mssql.rst

                          default, *SQL Server* selects the database which is set as the default for the specific user

+    :param bool read_only: Tell server we only intent to do read-only queries.
+                        This is supported from MSSQL 2012.

+                        .. versionadded:: 2.2.8

     :param str appname: Set the application name to use for the connection

     :param str port: the TCP port to use to connect to the server